Starwarsfan2099/starwarsfan2099.github.io/_posts/2022-06-06-cellebirte-ctf-white.md

 ![Instagram](https://starwarsfan2099.github.io/public/2022-06-07/27.JPG){:.shadow}
 {: refdef}

 Looking at the intervals table, there is column `end_walltime` that is a timestamp of the last usage.

 Converting the timestamp to the proper format, we get `2021-07-22 19:06:37` and is indeed the correct solution.
+{:.success}

 ### Question 27 – 20pts